 -tenables trace data collection.
 By default, only summary data are collected.

 - -e <directory> Specify a directory to save the collected data to.
 By default, Scalasca saves the data to a directory with the scorep_ prefix, followed by the name of the executable and the launch configuration.

 Scalasca can generate a huge amount of data, especially if tracing is enabled.
-Please consider saving the data to a scratch directory.
+Consider saving the data to a scratch directory.

 Analysis of Reports¶